A Carnival of Snackery: Diaries (2003-2020)

 Summary

-A New York Times bestseller
+A New York Times Bestseller in Audio

 If it’s navel-gazing you’re after, you’ve come to the wrong place; ditto treacly self-examination.
-Rather, his observations turn outward: a fight between two men on a bus, a fight between two men on the street, pedestrians being whacked over the head or gathering to watch as a man considers leaping to his death.
+Rather, David Sedaris's observations turn outward: a fight between two men on a bus, a fight between two men on the street, pedestrians being whacked over the head or gathering to watch as a man considers leaping to his death.
 There’s a dirty joke shared at a book signing, then a dirtier one told at a dinner party—lots of jokes here.
 Plenty of laughs.

-These diaries remind you that you once really hated George W. Bush, and that not too long ago, Donald Trump was just a harmless laughingstock, at least on French TV.
-Time marches on, and Sedaris, at his desk or on planes, in hotel dining rooms and odd Japanese inns, records it.
 The entries here reflect an ever-changing background—new administrations, new restrictions on speech and conduct.
 What you can say at the start of the book, you can’t by the end.
-At its best, A Carnival of Snackery is a sort of sampler: the bitter and the sweet.
+A Carnival of Snackery is a sort of sampler: the bitter and the sweet.
 Some entries are just what you wanted.
 Others you might want to spit discreetly into a napkin.

 Editorial Reviews